nmeum/git-secure-export/README.md

 `contrib/` directory.
 Refer to `contrib/README.md` for more information on these scripts.

+## Usage

+The software requires the creation of a symmetric key this key must be created explicitly by invoking `git secure-init` in an existing git repository.
+Afterwards `git-secure-export` can be used in combination with `git-fast-export(1)` as follows:

+	$ git fast-export <options> | git secure-export | \
+		git secure-import | git fast-import

+Of cause it would be more meaningful to write the output of `git-secure-export` to a file, using an output redirection, and passing it to `git-secure-import`, using an input redirection, on a different computer.
+Though this use-case would require copying the symmetric key.

 ## See also

 Existing tooling which encrypts single files in a git repository: